| | |

-The Tartan Weave Stitch uses Knit & Purl to create a mock tartan effect.
+The Tartan Weave Stitch uses Knit & Purl to create a textured fabric with a tartan effect reminiscent of traditional Scottish tartan patterns.

-Ready to get started, well lets move on to the instructions…
+Ready to get started?
+Let us move on to the instructions!

 Difficulty level: